IDinsight/ask-a-question/docs/deployment/aws/cicd.md

 2. admin-app
 3. nginx

-This page will show you how the CI/CD pipelines work and how to configure your Github Actions for CI/CD.
+This page will show you how the CI/CD pipelines work and how to configure your GitHub Actions for CI/CD.

 ## Overview

-The CI/CD pipelines are implemented using Github Actions workflows.
+The CI/CD pipelines are implemented using GitHub Actions workflows.
 There is one workflow for each service.

 The workflows expect you to maintain a separate branch for each deployment environment,